earthly/website/blog/_posts/2021-09-30-awk-examples.md

 ### Awk `printf`

 `printf` works like it does in the C and uses a format string and then a list of values.
+You can use `%s` to print the next string value.

 So my `print $15 "\t" $13 "\t" $8`
 becomes `printf "%s \t %s \t %s, $15, $13, $8`.